National Diabetes Awareness Month

 If you are interested in learning more about the impact of health coaching and how it can impact you if you have been diagnosed with diabetes or are at risk for developing diabetes or a related heart condition, click here now to learn how diabetes health coaching programs can improve glycemic control and reduce diabetes distress.

-Also, since November is Diabetes Awareness Month, creating greater awareness of this important topic is crucial because diabetes is common and has the potential to impact your life.
+Also, since November is National Diabetes Awareness Month, creating greater awareness of this important topic is crucial because diabetes is common and has the potential to impact your life.
 Nearly everyone knows someone who is diagnosed with diabetes, whether it be a grandparent, aunt, coworker, or friend.
 You can share this education with someone you know by sharing this blog post in honor of National Diabetes Awareness Month.